Yousef101/QueingSimulator-/README.md

 # QueingSimulator
-Simple Bank queuing simulator using Python libraries used are salabim and numpy
+Simple Bank queuing simulator using Python. libraries used are salabim and numpy